-The EMEP/EEA Guidebook (EEA, 2019) provides NH3 emission factors for sows and fattening pigs separately, differentiating solid and slurry-based manure management systems from which weighted averages was derived for swine.
-(Figure 5.11).
-The implied value of default N excretion rates are in the range of 13.6 to 14.1 kg N a-1 head-1 for the period 1990-2021.
-In contrast, the Hungarian country-specific value ranged from 10.2 to 10.4 kg N a-1 head-1 over the inventory period.
+The EMEP/EEA Guidebook (EEA, 2023) provides NH3 emission factors for sows and fattening pigs separately, differentiating solid and slurry-based manure management systems from which weighted averages were derived for swine.
+(Figure 5.13Figure 5.14 Comparison of NH3 emission factors for Swine, 1990-2022

+).
+The implied value of default N excretion rates are in the range of 13.6 to 14.1 kg N $\rm a^{-1}$ head-1 for the period 1990-2022.
+In contrast, the Hungarian country-specific value ranged from 10.2 to 10.4 kg N $\rm a^{-1}$ head-1 over the inventory period.
 The slightly decreasing trend reflects the slightly decreasing trend in final weights of fattening pigs and the decrease in the crude protein intake due to the amino-acid supplements.
-The lower N excretion rates in the Hungarian inventory led to significantly lower NH3 emission factors for Swine than the EMEP/EAA default.
+The lower N excretion rates in the Hungarian inventory led to significantly lower NH3 emission factors for Swine than the EMEP/EAA Guidebook (EEA, 2023) default.
 The reported emission abatement techniques during the manure application also contribute to the lower emissions.

-Though the default N excretion rates were sourced from the 2006 IPCC Guidelines according to the foot note of the EMEP/EEA Guidebook (EEA, 2019), neither our calculation nor the FAO GHG database justify the EMEP/EEA defaults.
+Though the default N excretion rates were sourced from the 2006 IPCC Guidelines according to the foot note of the EMEP/EEA Guidebook (EEA, 2023), neither our calculation nor the FAO GHG database justify the EMEP/EEA defaults.
 Default values on N-excretion rates and weights provided in the 2006 IPCC Guidelines result in 7.7 and 9.3 for Market Swine and 17.3 and 27.6 kg N a-1 head-1 for Breeding Swine for Western- and Eastern-Europe, respectively.
-Consequently, the NH3 emission factors for Swine, in particular for Sows in the EMEP/EEA Guidebook (EEA, 2019) seem to be overestimated for the Hungarian swine livestock.
+Consequently, the NH3 emission factors for Swine, in particular for Sows in the 2023 EMEP/EEA Guidebook seem to be overestimated for the Hungarian swine livestock.